Frequently Asked Questions

 - Any questions, comments, or concerns.
 Writing tutorials require your participation; the more engaged you are, the more you will get out of them.

-If you need to cancel your appointment, please email firstname.lastname@example.org.
+If you need to cancel your appointment, please log back in to ACORN and delete your booking.
 Whenever possible, provide 24 hours notice so that your appointment can be made available to someone else.

 Students can book one appointment a day, and a maximum of two appointments a week.
 This policy is in place so that you have time to absorb what you have learned and then apply it to the rest of your writing assignment.
 The goal of the Writing Centre is not to "fix" mistakes in your paper, but to teach skills that will enable you to become a better writer for the rest of your life.
 During extra busy times, the Writing Centre may limit tutorial appointments to once a week so that everyone who needs help can access the service.

 To make sure you get the help you need, it is probably best to book a tutorial appointment.
-However, the Writing Centre does occasionally provide drop-in sessions; please check the website for up-to-date times.
-Another option is just to stop by the Writing Centre anytime between 9:30am and 4:30pm, Monday to Friday.
-There is a good chance one of our helpful tutors will be available to answer your question.
+However, the Writing Centre does accept drop-ins if no one else has booked a session.
+Just stop by the Writing Centre anytime we're open and there's a good chance one of our helpful tutors will be available to answer your question.

 The Writing Centre does not honour requests from students looking to work with a particular tutor.
 All of our tutors are rigorously screened and have received extensive peer tutor training.
 The goal of the Writing Centre is to help you become a better writer.
 If you only work with one tutor it is easy to become overly dependent on his or her help and this will make it more difficult for you to develop independent writing skills.
 All of our tutors have something unique to offer and you will benefit greatly from their different approaches and teaching styles.